KusoKaihatsuSha/tray_helper/README.md

 [![godoc](https://godoc.org/github.com/KusoKaihatsuSha/tray_helper?status.svg)](https://godoc.org/github.com/KusoKaihatsuSha/tray_helper) [![Go Report Card](https://goreportcard.com/badge/github.com/KusoKaihatsuSha/tray_helper)](https://goreportcard.com/report/github.com/KusoKaihatsuSha/tray_helper) [![go test](https://github.com/KusoKaihatsuSha/tray_helper/actions/workflows/test.yml/badge.svg)](https://github.com/KusoKaihatsuSha/tray_helper/actions/workflows/test.yml)

-# Tray helper*
+# Tray helper

-> App to help with daily routine.
+Windows application to help with daily routine.

-`* The application uses a configuration file, which could be created on pressing the 'Settings' button in the GUI popup, or you can create this file manually, for example by looking inside the folder **__build** after execute **go generate windows_build.go**.`
+When routine activities need to be run frequently, automation saves time.

+You can compose simple chains of "actions" and execute them by clicking in the tray menu.

+For example:

+✔️ Copying some key from a file to the clipboard to avoid showing the location and the file itself to colleagues when presenting.

+✔️ Launching an application and pasting a "login" into it, if it's not saved automatically and getting tired of doing it by hand.

+✔️ Open all personal/work sites in one click on the work computer so that nothing is stored in history.

+✔️ Automatically switch the focus to the right window after copying the desired file and then automatically paste.
+This comes in handy for simple automation.

+### **Сapability**

+1) Simple chains of "actions"
+Looks like
+> URL@https://go.dev/play/|URL@https://google.com|EXECSTD@ping -n 10 google.com

+2) Set a timer, when it expires all "self-starting" (if app starts without cmd \k as an example) non OS-protected process will be killed.

+3) Repeat chains of "actions".

+4) Send notification when complete and timer ends

-### **Available actions**
+### **Actions**

-`TARGET📌`
-Focusing on the window by title.
+`TARGET📌` - Focusing on the window by title.
 Click on the middle of screen for protected window

-`CLICK TARGET📌`
-Run exec file and wait for std output.
+`CLICK TARGET📌` - Run exec file and wait for std output.

-`EXEC WAIT OUTPUT TO CLIP🗒️`
-Run exec file and wait for std output.
+`EXEC WAIT OUTPUT TO CLIP🗒️` - Run exec file and wait for std output.

-`EXEC🗒️`
-Run exec file and do not wait.
+`EXEC🗒️` - Run exec file and do not wait.

-`GEN♻️`
-Generate random string with length equal to field value.
+`GEN♻️` - Generate random string with length equal to field value.
 If less than '0' will be generated difficult password.

-`TEXT TO CLIPBOARD🖇️`
-Copy text to clipboard
+`TEXT TO CLIPBOARD🖇️` - Copy text to clipboard

-`OPEN URL🔖`
-Open URL in default browser
+`OPEN URL🔖` - Open URL in default browser

-`SUPER➕,CTRL➕,SHIFT➕,ALT➕,CTRL➕SHIFT➕,ALT➕SHIFT➕,CTRL➕ALT➕,CTRL➕ALT➕SHIFT➕`
-Additional keys
+`SUPER➕,CTRL➕,SHIFT➕,ALT➕,CTRL➕SHIFT➕,ALT➕SHIFT➕,CTRL➕ALT➕,CTRL➕ALT➕SHIFT➕` - Additional keys

-`PASTE🔠`
-Paste text at the current whatever place.
+`PASTE🔠` - Paste text at the current whatever place.
 Select Destination before that.

-`SLEEP⌛`
-Sleep and wait
+`SLEEP⌛` - Sleep and wait

-`FILE`
-Read file and write data to clipboard
+`FILE` - Read file and write data to clipboard

-`FILE LAST LINE`
-Read last line of the file and write data to clipboard
+`FILE LAST LINE` - Read last line of the file and write data to clipboard

-### **Available flags**
+### **Available flags on start binary**

-> Run with custom settings file
+`-config=filename.data` or `-c=filename.data` - Run with custom settings file

-`-config=filename.data` or `-c=filename.data`

-> Address of settings
+`-a=localhost:8080` - Address of web settings

-`-a=localhost:8080`

 ### **Build**